LissbethE/LissbethE/README.md

 ## 📖 What I am currently learning / improving on

+- I am currently learning Graphic design and Back-End Development (To become a Full-Stack developer)
 - React
-- Backend Development (To become a Full-Stack developer)
 - Adobe Photoshop
+- I am learning English

 ## 🎯 What I am interested in learning at some point